nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 "The guy that's really hard is the guy that's hard enough to be soft."

 That about got it.
 That covered him.
 That made him unafraid to do what he damned pleased in any situation.
 If he felt like letting a bird off, he was big enough to do it.
 Hitherto he'd been like a little shrimp that dares not go without a gun or a knife, only his size and strength had taken the place of the weapon.
-Sort of coward, sure 'nough ---no wonder it made Lindy sore.
+Sort of coward, sure &rsquo;nough ---no wonder it made Lindy sore.
 She sure had got him told, too.
 Sure had---some kid, no lie.
 Funny he never could see it before---the walls of Jericho.
 Lindy---Judas Priest---he'd forgotten to ask where she was going from the hospital.
 Dumbbell.
 Well he'd find out.
 Gee, what a feeling!
 Boy!
 Like a port-wine drunk------

-He saw the men 'round about anew---lean and long bodies, thick and short, round heads, egg heads, bullet heads, steeple heads, thick lips stuck out, thin lips drawn in, skins black, brown, tan, yellow.
+He saw the men &rsquo;round about anew---lean and long bodies, thick and short, round heads, egg heads, bullet heads, steeple heads, thick lips stuck out, thin lips drawn in, skins black, brown, tan, yellow.
 He picked out two or three strangers, conjectured about their occupations.
 This lopsided one was undoubtedly a waiter, that plump cocoa one a porter, the bald, custard one whose cheeks had been left in the oven a trifle too long a------ Well, what the hell else were boogies but waiters and porters?

 In this superior frame of mind, he was not at all prepared for what he was now to learn.